silvurred/silvurred/README.md

 I'm a multi-shipper, anyone can interact! (except silvamy, i see them as siblings.)

-I'm very avoidant at first, so please make sure to start the conversation than me.
+I'm very avoidant at first, so please make sure to start the conversation.

+English is not my first language.
+I may be frequent, but that doesn't make me good at it.